datahoarder/fec_individual_donors/README.md

 ## Inserting into SQLite

+(Note: I'm not particularly skilled with SQLite from the command-line...after following the instructions on how to derive the schema using csvsql and create the table, you should probably just import the data using standard means, such as a GUI. csvsql may not be efficient enough in its implementation of row insertion to handle 124 million rows)

 While doing data work with plaintext CSV is perfectly fine...within reason...maybe you feel safer with these hundreds of millions of records in SQL?